Patriotism has come to French classrooms: from maternelle

 (lockdown) in this video with interactive subtitles.

-On 16 March 2020, the French government announced strict measures to control the spread of COVID-19, including total confinement for 15 days.
+From 30 October to 1st December 2020, France is once again on lockdown due to the spread of COVID-19.
 Anyone leaving their home must show a signed copy of this document upon request.
 I've turned it into a reading comprehension exercise with side-by-side translation.
 Updated 2 April 2020

 Don't keep your distance from this lesson on the French expression distanciation sociale